-The minor in Literary Studies consists of 18 semester hours of English coursework in addition to the core requirements in English, and must include ENGL 2370 Introduction to Literary Studies (3 sch), two 3000-level courses, two 4000-level courses, and one elective 3000—4000-level course all in Literary Studies.
+The minor in Literary Studies consists of 18 semester hours of English coursework in addition to the core requirements in English, and must include ENGL 2370 Introduction to Literary Studies (3 sch), two 3000-level courses, two 4000-level courses, and one elective 2000—4000-level course (excluding ENGL 2316, 2332, and 2333), all in Literary Studies.

 A portfolio-based course with required tutoring (lab) time focused on the writing and reading processes, including strategies for invention, revision, and editing, and techniques of active reading, such as analysis, inference, summary, and evaluating texts.
 Students will enter ENGL 0399 through Texas Success Initiative (TSI) mandated remediation.
 (Not counted toward graduation)

 English 1301 introduces students to writing studies, rhetoric, academic research, and information literacy.
 Students will critically read and reflect on threshold concepts in writing studies.
 They will practice recursive writing and research processes for various situations.
 Sections will be offered both online and in person each semester.